okteto/okteto/README.md

 ## How it works

 Okteto allows you to develop inside a container.
 When you run `okteto up` your Kubernetes deployment is replaced by a development container that contains your development tools (e.g. maven and jdk, or npm, python, go compiler, debuggers, etc).
-This development container can be any docker image.
+This development container can be any [docker image](https://okteto.com/docs/reference/development-environment).
 The development container inherits the same secrets, configmaps, volumes or any other configuration value of the original Kubernetes deployment.

 In addition to that, `okteto up` will:

-1. Keep your local code changes synchronized with the development container.
+1. Create a bidirectional file [synchronization service](https://okteto.com/docs/reference/file-synchronization) to keep your changes up to date between your local filesystem and your development container.
-1. Start port forwards, so you can access your cluster services via `localhost` or connect a remote debugger.
+1. Automatic local and remote port forwarding using [SSH](https://okteto.com/docs/reference/ssh-server), so you can access your cluster services via `localhost` or connect a remote debugger. ervices via `localhost` or connect a remote debugger.
-1. Give you a remote terminal to your development container, so you can build, test, and run your application as you would from a local terminal.
+1. Give you an interactive terminal to your development container, so you can build, test, and run your application as you would from a local terminal.

 All of this (and more) can be configured via a [simple yaml manifest](https://okteto.com/docs/reference/manifest).